samrussell/kernelbuilder/README.md

 # kernelbuilder

 A build environment to make it easier to build your own kernel.
-Currently configured for 4.3, this is easy enough to configure.
+Currently configured for 4.3, but it is easy enough to reconfigure for other kernels.

 ## Usage